emibcn/covid/README.md

 This app and the code are released as-is.
 The app may fail because there is a problem with GitHub or its servers (probably at Azure), or because the app itself (the code) has a bug, or because its deploy process has failed in some step.
 If your work or the live of someone relies on this app, please, install your own stack and pay someone to ensure it does not fails ([and let me know!](https://github.com/emibcn/covid/issues) I could be that paid _someone_).

-This is a _Work in progress_ in its very early stages.
-All contributions are welcome, including writing a good _Contributing_ and _Code of conduct_ sections here.

 # Licenses

 The application, scripts and documentation in this project are released under the [GNU General Public License v3.0](https://github.com/emibcn/covid/blob/master/LICENSE).